mdmtk/docs/edge/source/guide/csp/wifi.md

 Parm name: MandatoryClientCertificate

+Description:
-Description: The name of the certificate alias that should be used to join the network (Mandatory).
+>The name of the certificate alias that should be used to join the network (Mandatory).
+When Authenticating using EAP-TLS, a client certificate is used instead of a Password.
+Consequently, when Authentication is EAP-TLS, a client certificate must be specified and a Password must not be specified.

 Parm value input rules: